-The ‘Pacific Insurance and Climate Adaptation Programme’ launched on 2 December 2020, is a multi-year Programme that is jointly implemented by UN Capital Development Fund (UNCDF), UN Development Programme (UNDP) and UN University- Institute for Environment and Human Security (UNU-EHS).
+The ‘Pacific Insurance and Climate Adaptation Programme is a multi-year Programme that is jointly implemented by UN Capital Development Fund (UNCDF), UN Development Programme (UNDP) and UN University- Institute for Environment and Human Security (UNU-EHS).